BarisAlbayrakIEEE/StructuralAnalysis/README.md

 This would absolutely make the loop run faster.
 However, the descendant types are not known for all types such as the materials which shows that the situation involves a dynamic behaviour.
-Hence, the compiler optimizations would not work for this problem.
+Hence, the compiler optimizations would not work efficiently for this problem.

 This is the usual situation when defining a DAG for managing objects of various types based on the DOD approach.
 The languages would somehow perform similarly in our case.